brett-olsen/C64U-btn-HAT/README.md

 curl -LO https://raw.githubusercontent.com/brett-olsen/C64U-btn-HAT/main/c64_button_daemon.py
 ```
 <br>
-With the main daemon downloaded, lets now download the libraries we need for the project, firstly the PiccoDev button support, then the optional libraries for the SSD1306 OLED display:
+With the main daemon downloaded, lets now download the libraries we need for the project, firstly the PiicoDev button support, then the optional libraries for the SSD1306 OLED display:

 ```bash
 # Required: button HAT support